+In September 2021, our board of directors adopted, and our stockholders approved, the 2021 Employee Stock Purchase Plan (the "2021 ESPP"), which became effective in connection with the IPO in November 2021.
+The 2021 ESPP authorizes the issuance of shares of Class A common stock pursuant to purchase rights granted to employees.
+A total of 4,091,248 shares of the Company's Class A common stock have been reserved for future issuance under the 2021 ESPP as of December 31, 2022.
 The number of shares of our Class A common stock reserved for issuance will automatically increase on January 1 of each year for a period of 10 years, beginning on January 1, 2022 and continuing through (and including) January 1, 2031, by the lesser of (1) 1% of the total number of shares of our common stock (both Class A and Class B) outstanding on December 31 of the immediately preceding year and (2) 2,850,000 shares, except that, before the date of any such increase, our board of directors may determine that such increase will be less than the amount set forth in clauses (1) and (2).
 The price at which Class A common stock is purchased under the 2021 ESPP is equal to 85% of the fair market value of a share of the Company's Class A common stock on the first day of the offering period or the date of purchase, whichever is lower.
 Offering periods are six months long and begin on November 3 and May 3 of each year.
-The initial offering period began on November 3, 2021 and will end on May 2, 2022.
-The second offering period will begin on May 3, 2022 and will end on November 2, 2022.
+The initial offering period began on November 3, 2021.